 Roller Derby Coaches & Officials – email@example.com

 Hockey Coaches & Officials – Brent Benson firstname.lastname@example.org 402-483-7551 x 13

-When a club recieves permission to host a contest, it must enlist qualified officials for the event.
-Officials, including a meet director, must also be members of USA Roller Sports, and their qualifications are determined by commisions they hold.
-The level of commision is determined by training, testing and experience of the judge, referee and/or tabulators.
+When a club receives permission to host a contest, it must enlist qualified officials for the event.
+Officials, including a meet director, must also be members of USA Roller Sports, and their qualifications are determined by commissions they hold.
+The level of commission is determined by training, testing and experience of the judge, referee and/or tabulators.
 Meet directors are certified by attending a meet directors certification program sponsored and conducted by USA Roller Sports.